hayes28/holbertonschool-the-joy-of-painting-api/README.md

 ## Technologies Used
 I used the PERN stack for this project:
-* PostgreSQL
-* Express
-* React
-* Node.js
+* `PostgreSQL` - for the database.
+* `Express` - for the API server.
+* `React` - for the frontend application.
+* `Node.js` - for the backend environment.

 ## Future Improvements
-* Add pagination to the frontend
+* Implement pagination for episode listings.
-* Add a loading spinner to the frontend
+* Introduce a loading spinner for asynchronous operations.
-* Add a search bar to the frontend
+* Add a search bar for direct episode lookup.
-* Add a dropdown menu to the frontend to select the number of episodes to display per page
-* Add a dropdown menu to the frontend to sort episodes by date, subject matter, or color palette
+* Provide sorting options by date, subject matter, or color palette.
-* Add a dropdown menu to the frontend to select the order to display episodes in (ascending or descending)
+* Offer a feature to adjust the number of episodes displayed per page.

 ## Acknowledgements
 * [Holberton School](https://www.holbertonschool.com/)